weeyin83/Azure-Arc-Windows-Linux-Dashboard/README.md

 # How to Enable Azure Dashboard for Arc Windows/Linux
-This article will show you how to use the [SQL Server Instances.json] file to create a custom dashboard in the [Azure portal](https://learn.microsoft.com/azure/azure-portal/azure-portal-dashboards).
+This article will show you how to use the [Azure-Arc-Windows-Linux-Dashboard.json](Azure-Arc-Windows-Linux-Dashboard.json) file to create a custom dashboard in the [Azure portal](https://learn.microsoft.com/azure/azure-portal/azure-portal-dashboards).